saiprabhakar/Papers/README.md

 Working:
 - Similar to previous work, we start by context independent representations via CNN over characters.
-- Then we use bi-directional LSTM layers to find the probability of predicting token k given context
+- Then we use bi-directional LSTM layers to find the probability of predicting token k given context with softmax
 - Task-specific representations are then created using hidden vector representations LSTM layers, these are concatenated with CNN representations to get task enhanced ELMo vectors
 - Dropbox, residual connections and weight regulations are used during training